All know the way. Few actually walk it.

 How you view your abilities profoundly impacts your willingness to act.
 Psychologist Carol Dweck identifies two core mindsets:

 - Fixed Mindset: Believing your talents and intelligence are static traits.
 Challenges are threatening because failure might expose inadequacy.
-Self-talk example: “I failed that presentation; I’m just not good at public speaking.”
-This often leads to avoidance and stagnation.
+Self-talk example: "I failed that presentation; I'm just not good at public speaking."
+Avoidance and stagnation are often the result.

-- Growth Mindset: Believing abilities can be developed through dedication and hard work.
-Challenges are seen as opportunities to learn and grow.
+- Growth Mindset: Dedication and hard work develop abilities.
+We view challenges as opportunities for learning and growth.
 Failure is a setback, not a definition of capability.
-Self-talk example: “That presentation didn’t go as planned.
-What can I learn from this experience to improve for next time?”
+Self-talk example: "That presentation didn't go as planned.
+What can I learn from this experience to improve for next time?"

 A simple way to start shifting your self-talk is by adding the word "yet" to fixed-mindset thoughts.
 For instance, "I don't understand this concept" becomes "I don't understand this concept... yet."
 This small addition implies that understanding is possible with time and effort.